joseph-a-levine/authoring/_older/march_2025.md

 February was an AI-heavy month for me.
 LLMs are the most fun technical tools available right now.
 I spent about $160 on AI this month, on subscriptions to ChatGPT, Claude, and Gemini, and API costs, mostly to OpenAI.
 My general uses are:
 - ⁃ Gemini for large context, i.e., reading a whole book or multiple papers
-- ⁃ GPT-4o for large volumes of tasks, ocassionally in chat but more often through the API
+- ⁃ GPT-4o for large volumes of tasks, occasionally in chat but more often through the API
 - ⁃ GPT-o1 for thinking through analytical problems or double-checking my reasoning
 - ⁃ GPT-o3-mini-high to try to one-shot medium-to-large coding tasks{% sidenote "sido4hite-id" "If o3 stumbles on the first try, I find it rarely recovers regardless of effort." %}
 - ⁃ Claude for dealing with discrete coding tasks